Team-Tools-JU/mobile-app/README.md

 # **Software Design Description: App**

 [Link to class diagram](https://drive.google.com/file/d/1bJgkpCA02XR1QgMH_F5UQLhQh8izsuSE/view?usp=sharing )
-## Design pattern:
+## Introduction:
-### The app makes use of the Model View ViewModel (MVVM) design pattern.
+### The application is created using Flutter, which allows an application to work in Android as well as IOS.
+The app makes use of the Model View ViewModel (MVVM) design pattern.
 This makes it possible to abstract the view and thus reduces the amount of business logic required in the code behind it.
-It also makes it easier to test the ViewModel without any interaction from the view
+It also makes it easier to test the ViewModel without any interaction from the view.

-## A1.1 The App shall establish a wireless connection with the Robot

-#### Bluetooth has been implemented as a communication protocol and therefore the following functions is needed to form a connection with the mower:
+## Functionality

 ### onBluetoothConnect() :
 This function listens for the Bluetooth connection state and updates the isConnected variable